School travel support

 Additional information

-• It can take up to 30 days for your application to be processed.
+• It can take up to 30 days for an application to be processed

-• You must be registered at the 'qualifying school', learning or training provider and provide proof of registration if necessary
+• The child or young person must be registered at the 'qualifying school', learning or training provider

-• You should provide all the necessary supporting information with your application.
-Any delays or failure to provide this information will affect the outcome of your application
+• Any delays or failure to provide supporting information may affect the outcome of the application

 Read the council’s travel assistance policy.